CMCDD/T_SELEX/README.md

 # 'aptamers.csv' the csvfile that contain library of sequences and 'Aptamer' is the column name

 ```
+- 'aptamers.csv' is the CSV file containing a library of RNA sequences.
+- 'Aptamer' is the column name in the CSV file that contains the sequences to be analyzed.
+- 'target_seq' is the RNA sequence for which interactions are predicted.
+- 'Pre_miR10b' specifies the interaction model or condition.
+- 'True' indicates additional settings or options for the prediction.

 #### Step 5: Macromolecular Docking